Redesigned Aktiv delgivning’s digital Services: A user-centered transformation

 View case details and delivery activity

-User Story: As a client, I want to be able to view relevant information about an Aktiv delgivning case—such as completed and upcoming activities, the map position of the delivery attempt, and other important case details—so that I can stay updated and informed without needing to contact support.
+User Story: As a client, I want to be able to view relevant information about an Aktiv delgivning case, such as completed and upcoming activities, the map position of the delivery attempt, and other important case details, so that I can stay updated and informed without needing to contact support.

 Setting up notification routines

-User Story: As a Client at Aktiv delgivning, they would like to have a better routine how to work with the client portal.
+User Story: As a Client at Aktiv delgivning, I would like to have a better routine how to work with the client portal.
 They expresses a need to get notified about cases instead of needing to go into Backstage randomly to check how some cases are going.

 Data visualization